The

 ---- Everybody rocked the course!!----

-out the recap
+check out the recap

 check out the overall results